FlaxEngine/FlaxDocs/manual/physics/physical-material.md

 ## Create physical material

-To create a new physical material asset, simply navigate to the Content directory in the *Content* window, then right-click and choose option **New -> Physical Material**.
+To create a new physical material asset, simply navigate to the Content directory in the *Content* window, then right-click and choose option **New -> Physics -> Physical Material**.
 Specify its name and press *Enter*.

 ![Create New Physical Material](media/new-physical-material.jpg)